Sharon Versyp: Maine

 In 2000, Versyp became the head coach at Maine for five seasons, where she amassed a 98–51 record, including 67–19 in America East Conference.
 Versyp's teams won three straight America East regular season championships (2003–05) and in 2004 also won the America East tournament title, earning an NCAA Tournament berth.
 Versyp was twice voted America East Coach of the Year (2003 and 2005).
 Her teams achieved season records of 25–6 in 2002–03 and 25–7 in 2003–04, which were the first back-to-back 25-win campaigns in school history.
 Under Versyp's guidance, Maine student-athletes earned America East, Rookie and Defensive Player of the year designations and garnered 15 all-conference honors in her five years with the Black Bears.
 Versyp coached 2003 and 2004 America East Player of the Year, Heather Ernest, who went on to play professionally overseas.
 While at Maine, Versyp's team ranked 13th in the Women's Basketball Coaches Association National Team Academic Honor Roll.

 Indiana

 Versyp took the head coaching job at Indiana University in 2005–06, where she led her team to a 19–14 season, 9–7 in the Big Ten and the quarterfinals of the post-season WNIT.
-The nine-game improvement was the second largest turn-around in school history for a first-year head coach.
+The nine-game improvement was the second-largest turnaround in school history for a first-year head coach.
 While at Indiana, Versyp guided senior Cyndi Valentin to first team All-Big Ten honors and newcomer Whitney Thomas to the Big Ten All-Freshman team.